DiCello Levitt Secures Historic Settlement in Decade-Long Data Privacy Class Action Against Facebook.

 After Facebook’s request for review by the U.S. Supreme Court was denied and the case was returned to the district court, DiCello Levitt and its co-counsel secured an agreement with Facebook that included the $90 million settlement fund, no part of which will revert to Facebook, and the injunctive relief requiring Facebook to sequester and delete all of the data that was wrongfully collected.
 “They’ll be required to destroy it, and that’s significant,” U.S. District Judge Edward J. Davila said during an October hearing in the case, according to the hearing transcript.
 “That in and of itself is hopefully a game changer for the industry.”

-Even before the settlement, the case had already created significant law favoring consumers in future data privacy actions.
-In a 2020 opinion in this litigation, the U.S. Court of Appeals for the Ninth Circuit held that the unlawful copying and monetization of personal data creates “economic harm,” even if the value of the data in plaintiffs’ hands does not diminish as a result.
+Even before the settlement, the case had already created significant precedent favoring consumers in future data privacy actions.
+The 2020 Ninth Circuit opinion held that the unlawful copying and monetization of personal data creates “economic harm,” even if the value of the data in plaintiffs’ hands does not diminish as a result.
 The finding of economic harm is vital to plaintiffs seeking monetary damages.
 Lower federal courts had been split on the critical issue, with some requiring a showing that the value of the data in question diminished.
-The Ninth Circuit also ruled that Facebook was not a party to the communication that it allegedly intercepted for purposes of the Wiretap Act, meaning that its data collection required actual user consent.
+The Ninth Circuit also ruled that Facebook was not a party to the communications that it allegedly intercepted for purposes of the Wiretap Act, meaning that its collection of electronic communications required actual user consent.